NotNotWrongUsually/OutConsolePicture/README.md

         Accept wildcard characters?  false

     -NoAspectCorrection [<SwitchParameter>]
         By default only every other line in the image will be rendered, due to most console fonts using an spect ratio of 1:2.
-Setting this switch causes the entire image to be rendered.
+Setting this switch causes t he entire image to be rendered.
 Unless a font with an aspect ratio close to 1:1 is used this will look stretched.

         Required?                    false
         Position?                    named